 Ramadan is a special month of the year for different industries in the Middle East, but especially the advertising industry experiences its peak during Ramadan.
 According to Ipsos 2017 research, 23% of TV ads are spent during the holy month.
 So, just like the US’s Super Bowl, Ramadan ad spots have traditionally presented an opportunity for advertisers and consumers to enjoy the most coveted advertising efforts of the year.

-This month is also the time for families and friends to connect with each other, have iftar and watch more videos and series.
+This month is also the time for families and friends to connect with each other, have an iftar and watch more videos and series.
 Consequently, YouTube viewership rises during Ramadan and weeks afterward, with viewers tuning in to YouTube to watch popular Ramadan ads.

 The four pillars of a successful Ramadan ad